yarons/Lock/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you witness or experience any violations, please report them directly to the project maintainer[^1].
+If you witness or experience any violations, please report them directly to the project's maintainer[^1].

 [^1]: [Contact options](https://konstantintutsch.com/#contact) of the maintainer